LukeSpad/ED_ST_GEOSTATS/README.md

 # ED_ST_GEOSTATS
 Edinburgh Space Time Geostatistics

 I wrote this programme many years ago as a tool for the completion of my PhD thesis.
-Ive since moved on to orher disciplines, but im sharingbit here in the hope it is useful to others.
+Ive since moved on to orher disciplines, but im sharing it here in the hope it is useful to others.

 The Fortran 90 routines allow for the spatio-temporal regionalization of data via geostatistical methods.
 The programs utilize the product and product sum covariance representations of spatio-